rougier/CPP-Crash-Course/README.rst

 In class Bar3, the ``data`` reference is ambiguous since it could refer to Bar1::data or Bar2::data.
 This problem is referred as the **diamond problem**.
-You can eliminete the problem by explicitely specifying the data origin (e.g. Bar1::data) or by using virtual inheritance in Bar1 and Bar2.
+You can eliminate the problem by explicitly specifying the data origin (e.g. Bar1::data) or by using virtual inheritance in Bar1 and Bar2.

-Exercices
+Exercises
 ---------

 1. Write a ``Bar`` class that inherits from a ``Foo`` class and makes